aconchillo/advent-of-code/README.md

 # Why Guile?

 Because it's a lot of fun!
-It makes you think diferently than you are probably used to and I just want to learn and practice more with it.
+It makes you think diferently than what you are probably used to and I just want to learn and practice more with it.

 Happy Hacking!